frnrbt/ondorse-home/index.md

     type: section_hero
     title: Building the missing compliance infrastructure for B2B relationships
     subtitle: >-
       End-to-end business verification solution for customer onboarding and monitoring automation.
     content: >
-      With increasing risks of frauds and enhanced regulatory obligations, access to real time corporate information is key.
-Ondorse’s always up to date information helps financial institutions continuously monitor relevant KYC and KYB information and make compliance more effective.
+      Financial institutions and marketplaces use Ondorse to reduce onboarding delays and boost customer acquisition while staying compliant with their regulatory requirements.
     forms:
       - title: Subscribe
         content: Stay up to date with our latest developments.